Study-Unit Description

 4) Bibliography and referencing.

-Research ideas to be presented and discussed by various members of the Department of Accountancy, covering the following topics:
+Research areas will be presented and discussed by various members of the Department of Accountancy.

 4. Identify a suitable research topic in accountancy out of the various possible areas exposed by the course.